telerik/kendo-ui-core/docs/web/autocomplete/how-to/restrict-user-input.md

 ## See Also

-Other how-to examples on Kendo UI AutoComplete:
+Other Kendo UI AutoComplete how-to examples:

 * [Use Custom Templates with AngularJS]({% slug howto_use_custom_angularjs_templates_autocomplete %})
 * [Show `No results found`]({% slug howto_add_customized_templates_autocomplete %})